swilgosz/hanamimastery/data/episodes/3-style-your-app-with-bulma.md

 id: 3
 author: "swilgosz"
 topics: ["hanami", "hanami-view", "hanami-assets"]
-title: "#3 Style your Hanami App with Bulma using Hanami Assets"
+title: "Style your Hanami App with Bulma using Hanami Assets"
 excerpt: "In this episode I make use of Bulma CSS framework and integrate it with Hanami 2.0 application to prettify it with the least effort possible."
 publishedAt: "2021-05-30"
 modifiedAt: "2021-10-03"